material-components/material-components-android/docs/components/RadioButton.md

 </style>
 ```

-you can also change the radio button colors via the `?attr/buttonTint`
+You can also change the radio button colors via the `?attr/buttonTint`
 attribute:

 ```xml